Introducing the NPCs!

 Sola

 (Sara Petras): "Hello there.
 I am Sola, a cleric of Pelor.
 I have walked the road with a sword at my side, and I have walked it without those I wished could still follow.
 Loss taught me the value of preparation.
-Now I offer what I can so others may avoid the same lessons.
+A mine collapse once took my whole party.
+I was the only one they pulled out alive—a bag of holding full of gems in my hands, and a dozen diamonds spent trying to call back friends who had already moved on.
+Now I offer what I can so others may avoid the same lesson.

 I keep at my table the things that turn the tide when it matters most.
-Potions to mend wounds, to steady the heart, or to strip poison from the blood.
+Potions to mend wounds, steady the heart, or strip poison from the blood.
 Oils that free you from bonds.
 Holy water for when light must strike true.
-I have tools for the cautious traveler, like kits to bind the fallen, charms to guard your health, and even small comforts that carry a bit of magic to lift the spirit.
-And yes, there is more, should your needs be particular.
+Tools for the cautious traveler—kits to bind the fallen, charms to guard your health, and even small comforts that carry a bit of magic to make the road less cruel.
+I sell what I call ‘Adventure Insurance’—contracts that guarantee your resurrection if the worst should happen, provided your name is on my ledger.
+Premiums are fair for the careful, steep for the reckless.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~